ragoob/logger-injector/README.md

 | logger.injector.io/fluentd-vol-size | string | Volume storage for fluentd buffer PV default 1 Gi |

 ## How to install
+ ### In cluster setup
 - Open build directory and copy default.properties to the build dir and populate your environment variables value
 - run ``` deploy.sh ```
+### Docker stand-alone
+- create .env file from default.properties
+- populate all required environment variables
+- Make sure you have docker-compose
+- Make sure you have config file inside ~/.kube/ in your host machine
+- Run ``` docker-compose up --build -d ```